 Many drivers do not realise that they can still be over the drink drive limit from alcohol consumed the previous evening.

-Patrols are also conducted around the clock, meaning motorists who use their vehicle the morning after a big night out can still be caught for drink driving.
+Patrols are also conducted around the clock, meaning motorists who use their vehicle the morning after heavy drinking can still be caught for drink driving.
 Many drivers do not realise that they can still be over the drink drive limit from alcohol consumed the previous evening, even after a night’s sleep.

 Those who provide positive tests will face tough penalties including: